BlenderCN-Org/io_scene_mudrunner/README.md

 For a static model, set `Propagate: Scale` or `Propagate: All`.
 With no constraints to set, either can be used.

+Plants have a mix of constraints that are most easily satisfied with `Propagate: All`.
+However, if you'd prefer to keep the translations and rotations of your body frames intact, you can choose `Propagate: Scale for body frames, else All`.
+This leaves translation and rotation transforms in place for any frame with a child frame whose name starts with 'cdt'.

 The new `FlattenCoordinateRoot` setting should generally remain checked.
 This removes the extra layer of hierarchy that the original DirectX exporter used to set the coordinate system.

+By default, the `Export Materials` box is checked to support a mesh with multiple materials.

+By default, the `Export Skin Weights` box is checked to support deformable meshes for dynamic models and especially plants.
+The new `Discard Armature Name` box is also checked so that the body frame can be trivially named the same as the bone to sync up their behavior.

 # Keyboard Shortcut